-- 1. Define management, describe the kinds of managers found in organizations, identify and explain the four basic management functions, describe the fundamental management skills, and comment on management as science and as art. - 2.
+- 1. Define management, describe the kinds of managers found in organizations, identify and explain the four basic management functions, describe the fundamental management skills, and comment on management as a science and art. - 2.
 Justify the importance of history and theory to managers and explain the evolution of management thought through the classical, behavioral, and quantitative perspectives. - 3.
 Identify and discuss key contemporary management perspectives represented by the systems and contingency perspectives and identify the major challenges and opportunities faced by managers today.

 The opening incident describes how Reed Hastings (and co-founder Marc Randolph) launched Netflix, made it into the industry leader in DVD rentals, and basically destroyed that advantage by moving aggressively to streaming video.
-By 2008, Hastings realized that streaming was likely to disrupt conventional DVD-based viewing.
+By 2008, Hastings realized that streaming (or video-on-demand) was likely to disrupt conventional DVD-based viewing.
 He quickly repositioned Netflix to take advantage of this change, even if it meant destroying all that the company had built in the DVD business.
-The case also details Hastings' missteps in underestimating customer needs when he tried to break up Netflix into two separate businesses.
+The incident ends with Hastings contemplating the company's next move.

-Management Update: Netflix rebounded from the Qwikster misstep to post strong revenue and profit gains for fiscal 2011.
-Its market capitalization was \$3.5 billion in late August 2012.
+Management Update: Netflix reported strong revenue and profit gains for fiscal 2013.
+Its market capitalization was \$20.97 billion in mid-May 2014 and the stock price was nearly \$350 a share.